paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.tex.md

-# Machine Learning and Index Returns
+# Machine Learning and Equity Index Returns
 Short Summary of the methodology and results

 Author: Pavel Lesnevski \